 7.19 In their applications, firms should describe the process by which they will maintain an MA portfolio on an ongoing basis, to demonstrate compliance with Regulation 42(4)(c).
-The PRA expects the governance process around any extraction of surplus to be robust, and to include:

-- an assessment of the firm's ability to continue to meet the MA requirements postextraction; - a rigorous profit and loss (P&L) attribution for an MA portfolio that clearly shows how the surplus has arisen (ie that it has arisen due to a change in either the expected asset or liability cash flows); and - clear threshold(s) for assessing whether a change in cash flows is 'material'.

-7.20 The PRA considers that where surplus has arisen only due to asset values changing (but there is no corresponding change in expected asset or liability cash flows) it would not be appropriate for such surplus to be extracted.
+The PRA expects the governance process around any extraction of surplus to be robust and to include assessment of the firm's ability to continue to meet the MA conditions.
+The PRA expects firms to support this assessment by setting clear materiality thresholds for the change in expected cash flows and using their profit and loss attribution analysis indicating the source(s) of surplus.
+The PRA considers that where surplus has arisen only due to asset values changing (but there is no corresponding change in expected asset or liability cash flows) it would not be appropriate for such surplus to be extracted.

-7.21 Where a surplus has arisen over time due to favourable experience (such as underwriting experience), the PRA's view is that it may be possible for firms to demonstrate that cash flows have materially changed and that it is appropriate for the firm to substitute assets to allow for the fact that they now have surplus or extra cash flows.
+7.20 Where a surplus has arisen over time due to favourable experience (such as underwriting experience), the PRA's view is that it may be possible for firms to demonstrate that cash flows have materially changed and that it is appropriate for the firm to substitute assets to allow for the fact that they now have surplus or extra cash flows.